kanriapp/kanri/README.md

 ## 🛠 Contributing & Build Setup
 If you want to contribute, please take a look at the [Contribution Guidelines](https://github.com/trobonox/kanri/blob/main/CONTRIBUTING.md).
+The `main` branch is equivalent to a `dev` branch where development is done on - submit PRs here.
+The `release` branch is similar to a `stable` branch with the code of latest release.

 **Build Setup**:
 If you want to build the app, you need to install Node.js (latest LTS version recommended), a package manager like yarn and the [Tauri development environment](https://tauri.app/v1/guides/getting-started/prerequisites).